Massurrealism: History

 James Seehafer, Untitled 1990 (2007) SFX photography, digital collage.

 Massurrealism is a development of surrealism that emphasizes the effect of technology and mass media on contemporary surrealist imagery.
 James Seehafer who is credited with coining the term in 1992 said that he was prompted to do so because there was no extant definition to accurately characterize the type of work he was doing, which combined elements of surrealism and mass media, the latter consisting of technology and pop art—"a form of technology art."
 He had begun his work by using a shopping cart, and then incorporating collages of colour photocopies and spray paint with the artist's traditional medium of oil paint.

-In 1995, he assembled a small group show near New York City and found a local cyber-cafe, where he started to post material about massurrealism on internet arts news groups, inspiring some German art students to stage a massurrealist show.
-The next year he started his own web site, www.massurrealism.com and began to receive work from other artists, both mixed media and digitally-generated.
+In 1995, he assembled a small group show near New York City and found a local cyber-cafe, where he started to post material about massurrealism on internet arts news groups.
+The next year he started a dedicated web site, www.massurrealism.com and began to receive work from other artists, both mixed media and digitally-generated.
 He credits the World Wide Web with a major role in communicating massurrealism, which spread interest from artists in Europe and in Latin America Seehafer has stated:

 I am not being credited with inventing a new technique, nor I don't think I should be credited with starting a new art movement, but rather simply coining a word to categorize the type of modern day surrealist art that had been lacking in definition.
 As a result, the word "massurrealism" has received a lot of enthusiasm from artists.
 Though there are some who feel that defining something essentially limits it, the human condition has always had the need to categorize and classify everything in life.

 The differentiating factor, according to Seehafer, between surrealism and massurrealism is the foundation of the former in the early 20th century in Europe before the spread of electronic mass media.
 A common characteristic is the use of modern technology to fuse surrealism's traditional access to the unconscious with pop art's ironic contradictions.

+Massurrealism also combines mass media imagery with the artist's subconscious, recontextualizing elements from advertising and popular culture to create new associations and meanings.
+It uses both digital and traditional media to explore the here and now, individual perception, and the human condition, often seeking beauty, understanding and personal meaning amid modern life.
+Rather than being defined by a particular political or ideological doctrine, massurrealism emphasizes artistic freedom and individual expression.
+Its development has been described in terms of aesthetic values and an exploration of beauty, understanding, and personal perception.
+In this sense, it may be understood as an art genre concerned primarily with artistic and human experience rather than the advancement of a specific political program, and may encompass the creation of “art for art's sake.”

 In 2005, graffiti artist Banksy illicitly hung a rock in the British Museum showing a caveman pushing a shopping cart, which was described as "a nice tribute to James Seehafer and Massurrealism."